Both CloudFormation and Elastic Beanstalk are a way of deploying your application on AWS.

 - Teams who need to manage their resources more closely for cost or security reasons

-- Teams that have dedicated DevOps engineers to be the managers and gatekeepers of CloudFormation
+- Teams that have dedicated DevOps engineers (or a good DevOps as a service partner) to be the managers and gatekeepers of CloudFormation

 How we can help